-WHEREAS the Bureau of Land Management (BLM) “Wild” Horse and Burro Program (“WH&B”) 2015 statistics are:
+Whereas the Bureau of Land Management (BLM) “Wild” Horse and Burro Program (“WH&B”) March 2020 statistics are:

-- The public rangelands have a carrying capacity of about 26,500 horses/burros
+- The public rangelands identified for management of “wild” horses and burros have a carrying capacity of about 26,500 horses/burros

 WHEREAS the excess population of wild horses and burros continues to require the federal government to spend excessive amounts of taxpayer dollars to manage and maintain these animals, and

 WHEREAS overpopulation of wild horses and burros causes degradation of our public rangelands on which the horses, wildlife, livestock, humans, and all multiple-uses depend, and